TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

 <br>

-That was 10 rules we use in every Symfony project.
+That was a selection of 10 rules we use in every Symfony project.
 You can [the full Symfony list here](https://github.com/symplify/phpstan-rules#3-symfony-specific-rules).

 <br>